cirillojon/go-microservice-testing/README.md

 # Basic calculation service using Go

-The point of this project was to get introduced to using Go and Go-Kit for building services, as well as how to incorporate technologies such as Docker and Kubernetes
+This project serves as an introduction to the use of Go and Go-Kit for building services, and how to incorporate technologies such as Docker, MongoDB Atlas and Kubernetes.

-Obviously for a small stand-alone service like this, the use of Docker and Kubernetes is a little overkill :)
+While the use of Docker and Kubernetes might seem overkill for a small stand-alone service like this, it serves as an example of how these technologies can be used in a real-world service.

-This service supports basic mathematical operations such as: addition, subtraction, multiplication, and division.
+The service supports basic mathematical operations such as: addition, subtraction, multiplication, division, and exponentiation.

-The service also logs each operation performed to a MongoDB Atlas database.
+Each operation performed is logged to a MongoDB Atlas database.

 ## Tools Used

 1. **Go**
 2. **MongoDB Atlas**
 3. **Go-Kit**
 4. **Docker**
 5. **Kubernetes**